 There is often confusion and misuse of terms when it comes to describing automotive coatings.
 Not only do some people not know the difference between 1K and 2K paints, but some people confuse single stage paints and two stage paints with 1K and 2K.
 Here are some brief definitions that we hope will dispel the confusion.

-NOTE: Typically the term "catalyst" is used separately from the terms "activator" and "hardener" (as in epoxy catalyst) because a catalyst does not have isocyanates.
+NOTE: Typically the term "catalyst" (as in epoxy catalyst) is used separately from the terms "activator" and "hardener" because a catalyst does not have isocyanates.

-Two-Stage: Describes a coating system that requires both base and clear coats.
+Describes a coating system that requires both base and clear coats.
 This is more commonly referred to as "basecoat/clearcoat" or "BC/CC".
 Most base coat/clear coat systems are also 2K coatings, but not all of them are.
 The base coat provides the color and coverage, while the clear coat, like the Eastwood Premium Show Clear, provides all the gloss and protection.